Legal Funding for Car Accidents

 At Rockpoint Legal Funding, we’ve helped many car accident plaintiffs receive pre-settlement funds seamlessly and expeditiously.
 With our simple online process, you can complete our easy-to-use application in less than 60 seconds.
-With our loan sizes ranging from $250-$10,000, there’s no risk infilling out an application today.
+With our funding sizes ranging from $250-$10,000, there’s no risk infilling out an application today.
 We are committed to delivering the quickest turnaround times on our case-advances, while maintaining the highest standards of integrity and transparency.
 These times may be tough, but plaintiff-advancing shouldn’t be.

 Have questions?
 Call one of our friendly staff members to guide you through this easy-step process.

 Car accidents are often the most common type of Personal Injury case and occur more frequently than you may think.
 When filing a Personal Injury Case involving a car accident, it’s very important to establish which party is at fault.
 Establishing clear liability ensures that the other party was at fault for the collision, and your damages are directly the fault of the other party’s negligence.